sonertari/SSLproxy/README.md

 expensive.
 So, to reduce the frequency of such updates, it is deferred until the user idle time is more than half of the timeout period.

+DivertUsers and PassUsers options can be used to divert, pass through, or block users.
+If neither DivertUsers nor PassUsers is defined, all users are diverted to listening programs.
+Connections from users in DivertUsers, if defined, are diverted to listening programs.
+Connections from users in PassUsers, if defined, are simply passed through to their original destinations.
+Users not listed in DivertUsers or PassUsers are blocked.
+If no DivertUsers list is defined, only users not listed in PassUsers are diverted to listening programs.
+These user lists can be defined globally or per-proxyspec.

 If the UserAuth option is enabled, the user owner of the connection is appended at the end of the SSLproxy line, so that the listening program can parse and use this information in its logic and/or logging: